olaholunuga/alx-pre_course/0x02-git/README.md

 My Goals are to:
    -Be a Computer scientist,
-   -Solve problems facing africa and the world.
+   -Solve problems facing africa and the world,
+   -help people make reach their goals.